 Recipe to Try:

-Flax or Chia
+Flax or Chia Seeds

 Recipes to Try:

 In recipes where a little sweet potato or pumpkin flavor is welcome, these ingredients work great.
 Pumpkin is easy, since it's available in cans.
-If I'm using a sweet potato I'll usually bake or microwave it.
-1/4 cup of puree works in place of 1 egg.
+If I'm using a sweet potato I'll usually bake or microwave, and then mash it. ¼ cup of puree works in place of 1 egg.

 Recipes to Try:

-Not my favorite, but cornstarch works in a pinch.
+Cornstarch works as an egg replacer in dry baked goods in a pinch.
 Occasionally I am out of everything else on this list, and when that happens, I can generally manage to dig up some cornstarch from the back of the pantry.
-Cornstarch, being a thickener, yields a viscous, eggy substance when mixed with water in the right proportion.
-The right proportion being about 2 tablesoons of cornstarch to 3 of water.
-Hasn’t failed me yet!
+But it really shines as an egg replacer in creamy and custardy baked goods like puddings and pies!

-If anything, add a few tablespoons more liquid.
+If anything, add a few tablespoons extra of liquid such as water or soy milk.
 Once you've been experimenting with vegan baking for a while, you'll get a feel for when you can get away with this.
 If you make something with a flax egg and find yourself asking if that was really necessary, it probably wasn't.

-Recipe to try:
+Recipes to try: